Skip to content

 MaintainabilityStable, tightly coupled pipelineIndependent agent lifecyclesTeam-level independent deployment

-Reading the matrix: When 5+ dimensions cluster in a single column, that architecture fits the workload.
-Mixed results suggest starting with a flat supervisor, then decomposing into hierarchical teams as complexity grows.
+Reading the matrix: When 5+ dimensions cluster in a single column, that architecture fits.
+Mixed results suggest starting with a flat supervisor.

 Starting point by team scale:

-• 5+ agent roles with independent sub-teams: Evaluate hybrid architecture.
-The planning tier's cost is justified when sub-teams can execute in parallel and the coordinator's context would otherwise saturate from tracking all agents directly.
+• 5+ agent roles with independent sub-teams: Evaluate hybrid architecture when sub-teams can execute in parallel and the coordinator's context would otherwise saturate.

 Decision Flowchart

 Step 3: Does the task require multi-level validation, independent sub-team development, or recursive decomposition?
-If no, use a flat supervisor: CrewAI Process.hierarchical, LangGraph supervisor node, or AutoGen GroupChatManager.
+If no, use a flat supervisor (CrewAI Process.hierarchical, LangGraph supervisor node, or AutoGen GroupChatManager).
 If yes, use a hybrid with nested supervisors and parallel execution.
-Re-evaluate the flat supervisor if: the coordinator's context window fills before the workflow completes, or serialized routing adds latency that exceeds SLA targets despite logically independent sub-tasks.

 Anti-Patterns to Avoid

 Premature complexity.
-Jumping to multi-agent hierarchies when a well-instrumented sequential pipeline suffices, or attempting to fix structural coordination failures through prompt engineering alone.
+Teams jump to multi-agent hierarchies when a well-instrumented sequential pipeline would suffice.
 Each supervisor node is an LLM call that must be justified by task complexity.
-Delegation loops in CrewAI are commonly mitigated by setting allow_delegation=False on specialist or leaf agents, making it a configuration and architecture fix.
-Retry storms require global rate limiting at the infrastructure level, since per-agent prompt constraints cannot prevent cascading retries across the system.
+CrewAI now defaults allow_delegation to False on all agents and blocks delegation loops out of the box.
+Retry storms require global rate limiting at the infrastructure level.
 When coordination problems emerge, evaluate the architecture before rewriting prompts.

 Missing state isolation.
 Without careful state schema design in hybrid architectures, sub-team state modifications collide.
-Intent addresses this structurally through isolated git worktrees per Implementor agent.
-Context Engine provides the Coordinator agent with architectural understanding across 400,000+ files through semantic dependency graph analysis, ensuring parallel agents work with accurate cross-service context.
+Cosmos addresses this through isolated Environments per agent session.
+Context Engine provides each agent with architectural understanding across 400,000+ files.
+Parallel agents work with accurate, current cross-service context from the dependency graph.

 Ignoring token cost in pattern selection.
-Multi-agent systems consume 15x more tokens than single-agent chat interactions.
 Handoff-based swarm patterns generate 7+ API calls and 14,000+ tokens on multi-domain tasks, compared to ~5 calls and ~9,000 tokens for subagent patterns with parallel support.
-Teams that select architectures based on capability alone without modeling per-run token costs frequently discover their multi-agent system costs 3-5x more than expected.
+Teams that select architectures based on capability alone without modeling per-run costs frequently discover 3-5x budget overruns.
 Profile token consumption on representative tasks before committing to an architecture.

-Start with the task, not the framework.
-Evaluate the workload against the relevant decision criteria, then identify where the strongest signals cluster.
-If several dimensions point toward swarm, supervisor, or hybrid, build there first.
-If the result is mixed, begin with a flat supervisor and add hierarchy only after measured bottlenecks show that the extra coordination cost is justified.
+Start with the task.
+Evaluate the workload against the decision criteria and identify where signals cluster.
+If the result is mixed, begin with a flat supervisor and add hierarchy only after measured bottlenecks justify the coordination cost.

 Free tier available · VS Code extension · Takes 2 minutes